mhmnaseem/pharmacy-app/README.md

 ## setup Laravel

 1. after download the git repo copy env.eample to .env file
+2. create database.sqlite file in the database folder
-2. composer install - install all dependencies
+3. install all dependencies   -   composer install
-3. run this migration and seeding command - php artisan migrate:fresh --seed
+4. run this migration and seeding command - php artisan migrate:fresh --seed
-4. logins API to view data which are protected with using sanctum Bearer token provide by the system
+5. logins API to view data which are protected with using sanctum Bearer token provide by the system

 logins with password:
 1.